Santa Fe police in standoff outside south side residence

 Joye said there had been "no gunshots" associated with the situation.

 Deputy Chief Ben Valdez said the incident started at about 1:30 p.m.
-Police issued a shelter in place warning for residents of the 4700 block of Viento del Norte at about 2:40 p.m., and had yet to lift the warning at about 8 p.m.
+Police issued a shelter in place warning for residents of the 4700 block of Viento del Norte at about 2:40 p.m.

 Reporter Robert Nott contributed to this story.